How to Improve Your LinkedIn Profile for 2023

 The LinkedIn headline is that section under your name in your LinkedIn profile; it shows, together with your profile picture, everywhere you show up, in the “People You May Know” section, LinkedIn searches, LinkedIn job applications, posts, messages, recommendations, and even invitations to connect.

 The headline is an often neglected opportunity in LinkedIn profiles.
 You have 120 characters available in that field, make use of all of them.
-You want to include relevant keywords and attract professionalism and power words to encourage an emotional connection.
+You want to include relevant keywords and attract professionalism and powerful words to encourage an emotional connection.

 It's common to see a headline just be a job title - you want to avoid this.
 Headlines are a great way to address visitors directly.
-You don't want to simply describe yourself and your occupation in a neutral tone.
+You don't want to describe yourself and your occupation in a neutral tone.
 Address the viewer directly and attract their attention.
 In many ways, headlines on LinkedIn follow the same rules as meta descriptions used in SEO.
 Avoid unnecessary symbols or the use of only uppercase letters.

 LinkedIn Profile Summary

 Your LinkedIn Profile summary is the text that appears at the top of your LinkedIn profile, the "About" section.
-It's a place, limited to 2,000 characters, where you can tell people about yourself in your own words, without the aim of making this your CV.
+It's a place, limited to 2,000 characters, where you can tell people about yourself in your own words without the aim of making this your CV.

-Whether you use it to put career choices in context, highlight your biggest achievements, or show off your personality, the summary is your chance to put your best self out there.
+Whether you use it to put career choices in context, highlight your most significant achievements, or show off your personality, the summary is your chance to put your best self out there and maintain authenticity in social media marketing.
 It strengthens your first impression in a way no other Profile section can.
 There are several ways you can tell a story in your summary; consider the following elements in your summary:

-- Connect with the reader on a personal and professional level
+• Connect with the reader on a personal and professional level

-- Convey your passion for the work you do
+• Convey your passion for the work you do

-- Tell your story, the journey you followed to get to where you are - through struggles, accomplishments, and maybe even mistakes you made
+• Tell your story, the journey you followed to get to where you are - through struggles, accomplishments, and maybe even mistakes you made

-- Keep things down to earth and simple - it's your story, not a fairy tale
+• Keep things down to earth and simple - it's your story, not a fairy tale

-- Showcase your skills, competencies, motivations, and work ethic
+• Showcase your skills, competencies, motivations, and work ethic

-- Put your career path and aspirations in context: your past, present, and future
+• Put your career path and aspirations in context: your past, present, and future

 A powerful Linkedin profile summary should be curated and show your dedication, so don't hesitate to take extra time writing one (or multiple), showing them to colleagues for feedback, and testing iterations on your profile.

-Buzzwords, don't use them
+Buzzwords, don't use them.

 LinkedIn published the following ten words as being the most common in marketers’ LinkedIn profiles:

-- Specialized
+• Specialized

-- Experienced
+• Experienced

-- Leadership
+• Leadership

-- Skilled
+• Skilled

-- Passionate
+• Passionate

-- Expert
+• Expert

-- Motivated
+• Motivated

-- Creative
+• Creative

-- Strategic
+• Strategic

-- Successful
+• Successful

 These words are considered buzzwords, overused, and starting to lose their meaning.
-If you see the word "strategic" on every single LinkedIn profile somewhere, that either means that it has little value, since everyone is apparently "strategic" (or dishonest?).
+If you see the word "strategic" on every single LinkedIn profile somewhere, that either means that it has little value since everyone is apparently "strategic" (or dishonest?).
 Ultimately, these buzzwords lose their gravity.

 Powerwords are typically used to emphasize, but since they have become so basic and ubiquitous, they achieve the exact opposite.

-They're not words you should never use and delete from your vocabulary, but you should be careful not to utilize them as your punch lines or your points of emphasis.
+They're not words you should never use and delete from your vocabulary, but you should be careful not to utilize them as punch lines or points of emphasis.
 Instead of using "Passionate" and "Focused," you could use "driven" or "ferociously determined."

 Just using the right words isn't enough, however.
 If you use buzzwords (or synonyms for them), the best way to convince your reader that you're using those words to describe yourself legitimately is by demonstrating those qualities.
-If you call yourself an "Expert," make sure to include all the qualifications that make you use that word.
+If you call yourself an "Expert," include all the qualifications that make you use that word.

 Skills List